Benefits of Working Out with Music

 2. You Become One With The Beat

 Music can control your movements by stimulating certain parts of your brain.
 Your body thus can move in sync with the rhythm of the music, provided it’s at the right tempo.
 When we listen to music, our muscles are assisted in a continuous movement which also helps in efficient movement.
-Your health and life expectancy can significantly increase with music; as efficient movement enables you to maximise your workout sessions.
+Your health and life expectancy can significantly increase with music; as efficient movement enables you to maximize your workout sessions (HIIT workouts, CrossFit, etc.).
 Some benefits of upbeat music are to reduce your blood pressure levels and all feelings of fatigue, to increase your metabolic rate and energy efficiency, to reduce both mental and physical stress, and to increase the rate at which your heart operates.

 To move efficiently with the beat music provides, the type of music is critical.
 Songs may have the same tempo but will affect your physical activity differently by offering different outcomes.
 For example, music that has a reggae or jazz tune may produce lower physical output than music related to ‘pop-techno’, even if both songs have the same beat per minute (BPM) or tempo.